Tribal's Management Framework

 The Non-Executive Directors, Richard Last (Chair)* and Roger McDowell are both considered independent of management and free from any business or other relationships that could materially interfere with the exercise of their independent judgement.
 Both own shares in Tribal however this is not considered to alter their independent status.

 * On the 29th August 2018, Richard Last took up the temporary role of Executive Chairman as a result of the sudden passing of CEO, Ian Bowles, pending the Company’s appointment of a replacement.
-Upon the appointment of replacement CEO, Richard will cease his executive duties and will again be deemed independent.
+Mark Pickett, then CFO, took on an acting CEO role that was confirmed in March 2019.
+At the end of June 2019, Richard ceased his executive duties and is again deemed independent.
 The Board consulted with its NOMAD in this process who confirmed that this action was in the best interests of the Company.

 Director’s Commitment to Tribal